Learn how to streamline sales order management, reduce errors and get paid faster with tools like Buddy—built for wholesale consumer brands.

 Step 2: Order Confirmation

-Once product availability is verified, the system confirms the order.
-This becomes a legally binding document that outlines pricing, delivery information and accepted payment methods.
+Once product availability is verified, a coordinator acknowledges the order that outlines pricing, delivery information and accepted payment methods.

 Step 3: Fulfillment and Shipping

-Shipping documents are created using Buddy.
 Buddy can send email or Slack order notification to your third party logistics (3PL) partner for fulfillment.
+If an appropriate setup, Buddy can read data from your warehouse's system and automatically track status.

 Step 4: Invoicing and Payment

-The order acknowledgement and sales invoice is sent to the customer, along with the expected payment terms.
+The sales invoice and tracking information is sent to the customer, along with the expected payment terms.
 Buddy tracks when the customer pays and flags any overdue items.

 A Real-World Example

-A snack brand selling to 40 independent retailers was juggling Google Sheets, email and accounting software.
+A snack brand selling to numerous independent retailers was juggling Google Sheets, email and accounting software.
 They missed three payments in one quarter because their team couldn’t keep up with follow-ups.

 After switching to Buddy, they decreased time spent by 75% in six months.
-Sales reps stopped chasing down paperwork.
-The ops team had a clear view of what was owed.
+Ops team stopped chasing down paperwork.
+Finance had a clear view of what was owed.
 And the brand was able to forecast more accurately going into each quarter.

 The Value of a Unified System